Sony PlayStation VR vs HP Reverb G2 – What’s the Difference?

 Today, Sony is one of the best creators when it comes to the best wireless VR headset, simply known as Sony PlayStation VR, that can be used on the latest PlayStation releases.

-To make it easier for you to choose the right headset, we’re going to compare the Sony PlayStation VR and the HP Reverb G2.
+To make it easier for you to choose the right headset, we’re going to compare the Sony PlayStation VR vs HP Reverb G2.
 Let’s see what we got!

-What’s the Difference Between Sony Playstation VR and HP Reverb G2
+What’s the Difference Between Sony Playstation VR vs HP Reverb G2

 Modern-day virtual reality headsets don’t have too many differences at first glance, other than the design.
 However, when we look at their features – there are many!
 As the main differences between these two headsets, we can place their display, optics, resolution, and the actual retail price.